Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 • weather: sunny /cloudy periods; strong SW wind; overcast by day’s end but no rain;

-• campsite: Ernie’s Campground uptown Missanabie
+• campsite: Ernie’s Campground uptown Missanabie…now called Dog Lake Cottages and Campground

 From our Crooked Lake campsite, it was a half-hour paddle to the Height of Land Portage.
 We set off just after nine and by two were in Missanabie.
 One thing we did not do is take any pix.